Milan N. Popović

 Milan Popović (1924–2012) was a renowned Serbian psychiatrist-psychoanalyst, a full professor of the University of Belgrade Faculty of Philosophy.

 Biography

 He was born in 1924 in Belgrade, Serbia.
 He graduated from the University of Belgrade School of Medicine, specialized neuropsychiatry and was awarded a doctor's degree with the theme "Group psychotherapy of the schizophrenic in hospital conditions".
 He was elected associate professor of the Faculty of Philosophy of Belgrade University in 1972 and full professor in 1980.

 Education

 Milan Popović is a pioneer in developing the group psychiatry in Serbia and opening psychiatric departments towards the society.
 He is a founder of "Psychoanalytical psychotherapy school" at post graduated studies of the Faculty of Medicine in Belgrade.

-He is a teacher of many generations of psychiatrists, psychologists and sociologists in Serbia.
-He has given an important contribution to the development of psychiatry in the country, especially the development of psychotherapy and social psychiatry, truthfully representing domestic achievements abroad.